bramerdaniel/ConsoLovers.Ipc/README.md

 ## The available packages

-The library is splitt into serverside and client side packages.
+The library is split into serverside and client side packages.
 This reduces the client side dependencies to a minimum.

 Package  | Version | Description